Gomonriou/Cisco_cis_ansible/README.md

 ansible-playbook -i host run.yaml --skip-tags="level_2" --skip-tags="not_scored"
 ```

-## Save the configuration after ansible changes
+## Save the configuration once Ansible is completed

-1. Here the backup is done if you don't use tags (tasks/main.yml) / with section's tags (section1/section2) or with a special tag (save)
+1. Currently, backup is done if you don't use tags (tasks/main.yml) / with section's tags (section1/section2) or with a special tag (save)
 2. You can choose to call it on a special task with notify : Save_conf (Handlers)
 3. Or in post_tasks like in examples/playbook.yml